 Advice on Protocol

-• The Mayor’s correct title is “The Right Worshipful the Mayor of Lisburn & Castlereagh City Council, Councillor Scott Carson.”
+the Mayor’s correct title is “The Right Worshipful the Mayor of Lisburn & Castlereagh City Council, Councillor Andrew Gowan”

-• As the first citizen of Lisburn & Castlereagh City in any formal seating arrangements (dinners etc), the Mayor should be seated on the immediate right of the host or chairperson.
-This only varies if a member of the Royal Family or the Queen’s Representative is present - they would be given precedence over the Mayor.
+as the first citizen of Lisburn & Castlereagh City in any formal seating arrangements (dinners etc), the Mayor should be seated on the immediate right of the host or chairperson.
+This only varies if a member of the Royal Family or the King’s representative is present - they would be given precedence over the Mayor

 it is important, when inviting the Mayor to any function, to make it clear what his role is to be and why he has been invited to the event.
 When speeches are made, the Mayor should be addressed first